nfdi4cat/voc4cat-playground/README.md

-# A repository to try out SKOS-vocabulary maintenance on GitHub
+# Try out managing a SKOS-vocabulary with Excel & GitHub

 This repository was created from the template [voc4cat-template](https://github.com/nfdi4cat/voc4cat-template).

-It uses the [voc4cat-tool](https://github.com/nfdi4cat/voc4cat-tool) and GitHub features like gh-actions, pull requests etc. to reduce the maintenance workload for contributors and editors.
+It uses the [voc4cat-tool](https://github.com/nfdi4cat/voc4cat-tool) and GitHub features like pull requests, gh-actions, gh-pages etc. to reduce the maintenance workload for contributors and editors.
 The template is maintained as part of the [NFDI4Cat](http://www.nfdi4cat.org) initiative.

 ## How to start?